ebdrup/json-schema-benchmark/reports/JSV.md

 # [`JSV`](http://github.com/garycourt/JSV) failed tests

 Some validators have deliberately chosen not to support parts of the spec.
-Go tho the [`JSV`](http://github.com/garycourt/JSV) homepage to learn if that is the case for these tests.
+Go to the [`JSV`](http://github.com/garycourt/JSV) homepage to learn if that is the case for these tests.

 |test failed|reason